asarantsev/simulator-current/README.md

 # simulator-current
 Web site for the simulator: https://asarantsev.pythonanywhere.com/

-UPDATE: June 20, uploaded simKDE.py which simulates NSIMS * nYears data of multivariate innovations
+UPDATE: June 20, uploaded simKDE.py which simulates NSIMS * nYears data of multivariate innovations.
+Added innovations.xlsx for original values of innovations and filled.xlsx for imputed values, so all five series in filled.xlsx have size 97.
+This imputation is done using linear regression with uniformly sampled regression residuals, see innovations.py.
+This Python code file reads innovations.xlsx and writes filled.xlsx.

 UPDATE: June 20, corrected a misprint in flask_app7.py